Finally... with the launch of Subscriptions & POS, you can manage every purchase in one platform!

 At Seven Sons we believe a food system of integrity must first begin with human integrity.
 C.S.
 Lewis once said: “Integrity is doing the right thing, even when no one is watching.”
 As farmers if we expect consumers to trust us with the sacred responsibility of producing their food, why not reciprocate this same level of trust with our customers?

-Ultimately, we chose to put this philosophy into practice by implementing a retail store model based on the honor system where customers are free to shop and leave their payment in a secure drop box.
+Ultimately, we chose to put this philosophy into practice by implementing a retail store model based on the honor system where customers are free to shop and leave their payments in a secure drop box.
 We have found when people realize that we are willing to extend such a high level of trust, this establishes an immediate rapport that creates long-term loyal customers.

 Today farmers have a unique advantage as more consumers now desire authenticity and wish to develop trusting relationships with farmers.
 This dynamic is a game-changer for direct marketers representing a major unfair advantage to those who are willing to step out in faith by reciprocating the same level of trust that our customers are willing to place in us.